pret/pokered/README.md

 Mechanicalpen - enhanced menu icons code

+LJSTAR - Most of the work creating the type icons used in the movedex

 pret discord and pret in general for their original disassembly work on Red / Blue